by Tom Engelhardt

 A legacy can often be framed in words.
 So here's a little rundown of just some areas in which, when it came to torture, kidnapping, and offshore imprisonment, 2007 ended in a deluge, not a trickle:

-Destroyed Tapes: One issue connected to torture – sorry, "enhanced interrogation techniques" – did get major coverage last month, the revelation on the front page of the December 6th New York Times (external - login to view) of the destruction, in 2005, of hundreds of hours of CIA videotapes of the first two major interrogations, including waterboardings, of al-Qaeda operatives – in this case, Abu Zubaydah and Abd al-Rahim al-Nashiri.
-In the weeks that followed, responsibility for the decision to destroy those tapes has been creeping ever higher, with four key lawyers (external - login to view) connected to the White House and the Vice President's office brought into the mix in mid-December, and reports that the chief of the CIA's National Clandestine Service, Jose A. Rodriguez (external - login to view), who ordered their destruction, may soon testify before Congress under immunity and implicate as yet unnamed higher-ups.
+Destroyed Tapes: One issue connected to torture – sorry, "enhanced interrogation techniques" – did get major coverage last month, the revelation on the front page of the December 6th New York Times of the destruction, in 2005, of hundreds of hours of CIA videotapes of the first two major interrogations, including waterboardings, of al-Qaeda operatives – in this case, Abu Zubaydah and Abd al-Rahim al-Nashiri.
+In the weeks that followed, responsibility for the decision to destroy those tapes has been creeping ever higher, with four key lawyers connected to the White House and the Vice President's office brought into the mix in mid-December, and reports that the chief of the CIA's National Clandestine Service, Jose A. Rodriguez, who ordered their destruction, may soon testify before Congress under immunity and implicate as yet unnamed higher-ups.

 As with all such cover-up stories, this one can only get worse.
-It has already been reported in the Wall Street Journal (external - login to view) that the faces of more senior CIA officials, not just low-level interrogators, may have been caught on those tapes from the administration's secret torture chambers.
+It has already been reported in the Wall Street Journal that the faces of more senior CIA officials, not just low-level interrogators, may have been caught on those tapes from the administration's secret torture chambers.
 We are sure to learn that these were hardly the only interrogations taped by the Agency.
 As yet, by the way, almost all attention has gone to the destruction of the tapes, little to why they were made in the first place.
-As December ended, however, Scott Shane of the New York Times wrote (external - login to view) a piece, "Tapes by CIA Lived and Died to Save Image," with this telling line from the CIA's then number three official, A. B. Krongard: "You want interrogators in training to watch the tapes."
+As December ended, however, Scott Shane of the New York Times wrote a piece, "Tapes by CIA Lived and Died to Save Image," with this telling line from the CIA's then number three official, A. B. Krongard: "You want interrogators in training to watch the tapes."
 Think about that a moment.
-The Justice Department, which, along with the CIA's Inspector General, launched an investigation of the tape destruction under pressure, also attempted to shut down (external - login to view) congressional investigations of the same – unsuccessfully.
+The Justice Department, which, along with the CIA's Inspector General, launched an investigation of the tape destruction under pressure, also attempted to shut down congressional investigations of the same – unsuccessfully.

-Kidnapping Is the Law: According to the British Sunday Times (external - login to view), "A senior lawyer for the American government has told the Court of Appeal in London that kidnapping foreign citizens is permissible under American law because the U.S. Supreme Court has sanctioned it."
+Kidnapping Is the Law: According to the British Sunday Times , "A senior lawyer for the American government has told the Court of Appeal in London that kidnapping foreign citizens is permissible under American law because the U.S. Supreme Court has sanctioned it."
 According to that lawyer, the precedent "goes back to bounty hunting days in the 1860s."
 This applies, it seems, not just to terror suspects in extraordinary rendition cases, but to white businessmen wanted for, say, fraud.
 "The American government has for the first time made it clear in a British court that the law applies to anyone, British or otherwise, suspected of a crime by Washington."
-International human rights lawyer Scott Horton writes at his No Comment blog (external - login to view):
+International human rights lawyer Scott Horton writes at his No Comment blog:

-Evidence from Waterboarding: According to Josh White of the Washington Post (external - login to view), Brig.
+Evidence from Waterboarding: According to Josh White of the Washington Post , Brig.
 Gen. Thomas W. Hartmann, "[t]he top legal adviser for the military trials of Guantánamo Bay detainees told Congress… that he cannot rule out the use of evidence derived from the CIA's aggressive interrogation techniques, including waterboarding."
 He even refused to say that waterboarding would be illegal if used by the interrogators of another country on U.S. military personnel.
-In a confirmation hearing before the Senate Judiciary Committee, like his boss Attorney General Michael Mukasey, Mark Filip (external - login to view), the administration's nominee for second-in-command at the Justice Department, also refused to take a stand on waterboarding, even though he called it "repugnant."
+In a confirmation hearing before the Senate Judiciary Committee, like his boss Attorney General Michael Mukasey, Mark Filip, the administration's nominee for second-in-command at the Justice Department, also refused to take a stand on waterboarding, even though he called it "repugnant."

-Torture Veto: In December, President Bush threatened (external - login to view) to "veto a House [of Representatives] bill that would explicitly ban a variety of abhorrent practices.
+Torture Veto: In December, President Bush threatened to "veto a House [of Representatives] bill that would explicitly ban a variety of abhorrent practices.
 The bill would require U.S. intelligence agencies to follow interrogation rules adopted by the armed forces last year."

 Torturers speak out: In December, two figures connected with U.S. torture practices spoke out.
-John Kiriakou, a CIA agent involved in capturing top al-Qaeda operatives, gave interviews to ABC (external - login to view) and NBC News (external - login to view) in which he called waterboarding "torture," regretted its use ("we Americans are better than that"), and also insisted that "[t]his was a policy made at the White House, with concurrence from the National Security Council and justice department."
-In the meantime, Damien Corsetti, a former private in the U.S. Army who served as an interrogator in Kabul, Afghanistan (and was nicknamed the "king of torture" and "the monster" by his colleagues at Bagram prison), gave an interview to the Spanish paper El Mundo (external - login to view), describing the beatings and torture techniques used there. ("They tell them they are going to kill their children, rape their wives.
+John Kiriakou, a CIA agent involved in capturing top al-Qaeda operatives, gave interviews to ABC and NBC News in which he called waterboarding "torture," regretted its use ("we Americans are better than that"), and also insisted that "[t]his was a policy made at the White House, with concurrence from the National Security Council and justice department."
+In the meantime, Damien Corsetti, a former private in the U.S. Army who served as an interrogator in Kabul, Afghanistan (and was nicknamed the "king of torture" and "the monster" by his colleagues at Bagram prison), gave an interview to the Spanish paper El Mundo , describing the beatings and torture techniques used there. ("They tell them they are going to kill their children, rape their wives.
 And you see on their faces, in their eyes, the terror that that causes them.
 Because, of course, we know all about those people.
 We know the names of their children, where they live – we show them satellite photos of their houses.
 It is worse than any torture.")
 He also claimed that 98% of the prisoners, as far as he could tell, had nothing to do with either al-Qaeda or the Taliban, and observed, "In Abu-Ghraib and Bagram they were tortured to make them suffer, not to get information out of them."
 Both men denied themselves torturing or mistreating anyone.

-Justice Moves Fast: The Justice Department, which dragged its feet on those destroyed CIA videotapes (and then tried to submarine a congressional investigation of the same), nonetheless reacted strongly (external - login to view) to the horrors of torture in another context.
-Its officials moved swiftly (external - login to view) to investigate whether former agent John Kiriakou, in giving that interview about waterboarding to ABC News, had "illegally disclosed classified information in describing the capture and waterboarding of an al-Qaeda terrorism suspect."
+Justice Moves Fast: The Justice Department, which dragged its feet on those destroyed CIA videotapes (and then tried to submarine a congressional investigation of the same), nonetheless reacted strongly to the horrors of torture in another context.
+Its officials moved swiftly to investigate whether former agent John Kiriakou, in giving that interview about waterboarding to ABC News, had "illegally disclosed classified information in describing the capture and waterboarding of an al-Qaeda terrorism suspect."
 Consider that a message about priorities from the powers that be.

-Iraqis in American Jails: Latest estimates are that up to 30,000 Iraqis (external - login to view) are now held in American prisons in Iraq.
-While this figure falls 10,000 short of the number of Iraqis American commander Gen. David Petraeus believed might be arrested during the "surge" months in Baghdad and elsewhere, it does add up, as Juan Cole points out (external - login to view) at his Informed Comment website, to 0.1% of what's left of the Iraqi population, or approximately one out of every 1,000 Iraqis.
+Iraqis in American Jails: Latest estimates are that up to 30,000 Iraqis are now held in American prisons in Iraq.
+While this figure falls 10,000 short of the number of Iraqis American commander Gen. David Petraeus believed might be arrested during the "surge" months in Baghdad and elsewhere, it does add up, as Juan Cole points out at his Informed Comment website, to 0.1% of what's left of the Iraqi population, or approximately one out of every 1,000 Iraqis.

 Think of these eight stories as themselves only the tip of December's melting iceberg of news on such topics.
-You could no less easily write about lawyer Andrew Williams, a JAG officer with the Naval Reserves, who resigned his commission in response to the unwillingness of Gen. Hartmann (external - login to view) "to call the hypothetical waterboarding of an American pilot by the Iranian military torture."
-In a letter to The Peninsula Gateway (external - login to view) of Gig Harbor, Washington, Williams wrote in part:
+You could no less easily write about lawyer Andrew Williams, a JAG officer with the Naval Reserves, who resigned his commission in response to the unwillingness of Gen. Hartmann "to call the hypothetical waterboarding of an American pilot by the Iranian military torture."
+In a letter to The Peninsula Gateway of Gig Harbor, Washington, Williams wrote in part:

 The Bush Legacy

 Torture of various sorts was widely used in CIA interrogation centers in Vietnam in the 1960s.
-Back in that era, the CIA also ran its own airline, Air America (external - login to view), rather than just leasing planes from various corporate entities through front businesses.
-Abu Ghraib-style torture and abuse, pioneered by the CIA (external - login to view) in the 1950s and 1960s, was taught and used by American military, CIA, and police officials in Latin America (external - login to view) from the 1960s into the 1980s.
-If you doubt any of this, just check out Alfred McCoy's still shocking book, A Question of Torture (external - login to view).
+Back in that era, the CIA also ran its own airline, Air America, rather than just leasing planes from various corporate entities through front businesses.
+Abu Ghraib-style torture and abuse, pioneered by the CIA in the 1950s and 1960s, was taught and used by American military, CIA, and police officials in Latin America from the 1960s into the 1980s.
+If you doubt any of this, just check out Alfred McCoy's still shocking book, A Question of Torture .
 Even offshore secret CIA prisons aren't a unique creation of the Bush administration.
-According to Tim Weiner in his new history (external - login to view) of the Central Intelligence Agency, Legacy of Ashes (external - login to view), in the 1950s the Agency had three of them – in Japan, Germany, and the Panama Canal Zone – where they brought double agents of questionable loyalty for "secret experiments" in harsh interrogation, "using techniques on the edge of torture, drug-induced mind control, and brainwashing."
+According to Tim Weiner in his new history of the Central Intelligence Agency, Legacy of Ashes , in the 1950s the Agency had three of them – in Japan, Germany, and the Panama Canal Zone – where they brought double agents of questionable loyalty for "secret experiments" in harsh interrogation, "using techniques on the edge of torture, drug-induced mind control, and brainwashing."